louzounlab/PYGON/README.md

 ### Installation

-This code requires the installing and running the [graph-measures](https://github.com/louzounlab/graph-measures) package.
+This code requires to install and run the [graph-measures](https://github.com/louzounlab/graph-measures) package.
+Currently, we have a copy of this package that is ready to use (in "graph_calculations" directory), but it is possible to remove its content, download the graph_measures repository and follow the instructions below to be able to run this code.
+The conda environment for this project (part 2 in the instructions) is still required. \
-A detailed explanation appears in a manual in graph-measures repository.
+A detailed explanation for graph-measures package appears in a manual in graph-measures repository.
 Here we present short instructions:

 1. Download the graph-measures project into "graph_calculations/graph_measures".
 2. Create the anaconda environment for running this project by running _conda env create -f env.yml_ in the terminal.